srtucker22/glipchat/README.md

 -  Change the name of the project to make it more accessible for projected users (suggestions welcome)

 ## TODO
--  Different controls logic on mobile/tablet -- fade out controls on initialization, then tap to view controls
 -  Implement a global namespace for appName (clarify meaning)
 -  Remove Radium local weirdness when issue is resolved
 -  Add raix push notifications for cordova to enhance mobile support